Summit County man sentenced for felony sexual abuse | Gephardt Daily

 SUMMIT COUNTY, Utah, Jan.
-6, 2024 (Gephardt Daily) — Joseph Edward Wrona has been sentenced was sentenced on his pleas of guilty to forcible sexual abuse, a second-degree felony, and incest, a third-degree felony.
+6, 2024 (Gephardt Daily) — Joseph Edward Wrona has been sentenced on his pleas of guilty to forcible sexual abuse, a second-degree felony, and incest, a third-degree felony.

-Wrona was sentenced to the Utah State Prison for indeterminate terms of 1-15 years and 0-5 years, but the prison sentences were suspended and Wrona was ordered to serve 364 days in the Summit County Jail, 48 months supervised probation, and standard sex offender conditions, including sex offender registration, says a statement issued by the Summit County Attorney’s Office..
+Wrona was sentenced to the Utah State Prison for indeterminate terms of 1-15 years and 0-5 years, but the prison sentences were suspended and Wrona was ordered to serve 364 days in the Summit County Jail, 48 months supervised probation, and standard sex offender conditions, including sex offender registration, says a statement issued by the Summit County Attorney’s Office.

 Wrona is ordered not to have contact with the victim for the rest of his natural life.